chew-crew-games/Root-66/README.md

 # Root 66

+After winning our site's Global Game Jam, this project turned into [Fruit 66](https://github.com/chew-crew-games/Fruit-66-Demo) for GGDA's Best-in-Georgia competition.
+[Check it out here!](https://github.com/chew-crew-games/Fruit-66-Demo)

-A chaotic, silly driving and cooking game made for Global Game Jam 2023.
+Our original chaotic, silly driving and cooking game made for Global Game Jam 2023.
 Play as a mobile smoothie cafe, careening down the scenic Root 66 delivering your root vegetable smoothies to thirsty customers!

 [Click here to play it!](https://chew-crew-games.github.io/Root-66/)